saurabhp75/saurabhp75.github.io/_notes/kotlin.md

 - Then, you must ensure that the class provides implementations for all of the properties and functions specified in the interface.
 - All implementations of interface properties and functions must be marked with `override`.

-### Default Implementations in inerface
+### Default Implementations in interface
 - You can provide a default implementation for property getters and functions in an interface.

 ### Abstract Classes
 - It is never instantiated.
 It's purpose is to provide function implementations through inheritance to subclasses that are instantiated.
 - It is defined by prepending the `abstract` keyword to a class definition.
 In addition to function implementations, abstract classes can include abstract functions.
+- Declared using **abstract** keyword.
+- They cannot be instantiated.
+- Can have abstract methods and properties.

 ### Abstract class vs interface
 - A class can extend (or subclass) only one abstract class, but it can implement many interface.
 - An interface cannot specify a constructor.

+### Interface
+- Declared using **interface** keyword.
+- Very similar to abstract class, but they cannot have state (ie only **abstract property** allowed).
+- A class cannot inherit from more than one base class.
+- The above is called **single inheritance model**.
+- A class can inherit from one base class and multiple interfaces.

 **Note**: `exitProcess` is a Kotlin standard library function that terminates the running instance of the JVM.

 # Generics
 ### Defining Generic Types